 “I would share anything with you, Kip.
 Give you anything.”31% of the book

 - But, their love is charming.
 Kip is understanding but not pushing – until he realizes he will need to push a bit to help Scott.
-He is slow, takes cares of Scott and learns to patiently wait for him even when it hurts.
+He is slow, takes care of Scott, and learns to patiently wait for him even when it hurts.

 Scott said, “I want to go everywhere with you.”
 And Kip could hear the sadness in the way Scott said it.
 He could hear the unspoken But I can’t.
 But Kip would ignore it.
 Tonight, he would ignore it.45% of the book

-- Them trying to hide their relationship, spending most of the time in Scott’s apartment visiting the outside very little.
-It put a strain in their relationship on Kip’s side but Kip kept silent trying to wait for Scott to be ready.
+- They try to hide their relationship, spending most of the time in Scott’s apartment visiting the outside very little.
+It put a strain on their relationship on Kip’s side but Kip kept silent trying to wait for Scott to be ready.

 - The ‘coming out’ was so gooooood (I cannot express how good it was) I have never read a scene like it.
 It was charming, made me giddy and happy.